 The highest of high-end design would cost $24.75 to print with Lulu (for 100 pages).
 Double that page count and the cost is $33.40 to print.

-The average cost of yearbooks can be hard to ascertain.
-I mention Lulu’s pricing simply as an example of how much a print-on-demand company would charge for printing yearbook.
+The average cost of yearbooks can be hard to determine.
+I mention Lulu’s pricing as an example of how much a print-on-demand company would charge for printing yearbook.
 Getting a clear price from the large yearbook publishers can be a challenge, making it difficult to perform a fair comparison.
 But sources around the web indicate starting prices as high as $100 per yearbook.
 That’s a lot more than the $33 price point Lulu can offer.

 And to be clear, Lulu isn’t the only option.
 There are numerous services around the web that offer alternatives to the big and expensive publishers.
 What is important to understand is that there are alternatives to the costly and cumbersome options many schools have used historically.

 Yearbook makers can get away with charging a lot

 A quick look around the web will reveal numerous accounts of price gouging and dishonest practices by the most well-known yearbook printers.
 Even if these printers stayed entirely on the level, their profit margin is substantial.

 It’s not surprising though.
 The consumers here (school students and parents) are a captive audience.
 Most will buy a yearbook regardless of the price.
 If adding an additional fee or two and bumping the print cost up doesn’t deter any buyers, why wouldn’t they continue to raise their prices?